Avocado Benefits: Dr. David Sinclair’s Number One Healthiest Fruit

 It’s best to keep avocados at room temperature until they’re almost ripe.
 After that you can put them uncut in the fridge until use.

-So those are just a handful of reasons to include avocados in your diet if you haven’t already.
+So those are just a handful of reasons to boost avocados in your diet, if you haven’t already, and ramp them with tons of foods.

 Avocado Smoothie